ChemRacer/molecular_representation_examples/README.md

 # Directories
-The directories in this repository contain the following:
+The directories that are relevant for the examples in the book include:
 - `Chapter_2` : contains examples of graph-based methods
 - `Chapter_3` : contains examples of topology-based methods
 - `Chapter_4` : contains examples of physics-based methods
+- `example_structures` : xyz coordinates for 2-benzyloxirane and glycidol